monarch-initiative/SvAnna/docs/tutorial.rst

 :ref:`rstsetup` to setup SvAnna on your system.
 Make sure you have downloaded or created the SvAnna database files and set the mandatory entries in the ``svanna-config.yml`` file.

-Input (1): A structural variant VCF file
+Input: (1) A structural variant VCF file
 ########################################

 SvAnna will work with any VCF file with structural variants.
 We note that in practice, SV callers designed for short-read